Aristides de Sousa Mendes: Efforts to rehabilitate Sousa Mendes in Portugal

+Other recognitions

+In October 1988 the Comité national français en hommage à Aristides de Sousa Mendes was established in Bordeaux, France, presided over for the next twenty-five years by Manuel Dias Vaz.

+On 23 March 1995, the Pro-Dignitate Foundation, chaired by Dr. Maria de Jesus Barroso, promoted a national tribute to Aristides de Sousa Mendes with the presence of the President of the Republic, Mário Soares.
+During this ceremony, Aristides de Sousa Mendes was posthumously awarded the Grand Cross of the Order of Christ.

 On 10 June 1996, Parc De Sousa-Mendes, a playground in Montreal, Canada, was dedicated in his honor.

-In 1997, an international homage to Sousa Mendes was organized by the European Union in Strasbourg, France.
+In 1997, an international homage to Aristides de Sousa Mendes was organized by the European Union in Strasbourg, France.

-Casa do Passal, the mansion that Sousa Mendes had to abandon and sell in his final years, was left for decades to decay into a "ghost of a building," and at one time was to be razed and replaced by a hotel.
-However, with reparation funds given by the Portuguese government to Sousa Mendes' heirs in 2000, the family decided to create the Fundação Aristides de Sousa Mendes.
-With assistance from government officials, the foundation purchased the family home in order to develop a museum in his honor.

 In April 2004, to mark the 50th anniversary of Sousa Mendes' death, the International Raoul Wallenberg Foundation and the Angelo Roncalli Committee organized more than 80 commemorations around the world.
 Religious, cultural and educational activities took place in 30 countries on five continents, spearheaded by João Crisóstomo.

 On 11 May 2005, a commemoration in memory of Aristides de Sousa Mendes was held at the UNESCO headquarters in Paris.

-On 14 January 2007, Sousa Mendes was voted into the top ten of the poll show Os Grandes Portugueses (the greatest Portuguese).
-On 25 March 2007, when the final rankings were announced, it was revealed that Sousa Mendes came in third place overall, behind communist leader Álvaro Cunhal (runner-up) and the dictator António de Oliveira Salazar (winner).
+In 2007, Sousa Mendes was voted 3rd place in the poll show Os Grandes Portugueses (the greatest Portuguese) behind communist leader Álvaro Cunhal (runner-up) and the dictator António de Oliveira Salazar (winner).

 In February 2008, Portuguese parliamentary speaker Jaime Gama led a session which launched a virtual museum, on the Internet, offering access to photographs and other documents chronicling Sousa Mendes' life.

 On 24 September 2010, the Sousa Mendes Foundation was formed in the United States with the purpose of raising money for the conversion of the Sousa Mendes home into a museum and site of conscience, and in order to spread his story throughout North America.

-On 3 March 2011, the Casa do Passal was designated a National Monument of Portugal.

-In May 2012, a campaign was launched to name a Bordeaux bridge after Sousa Mendes.

-In January 2013, the United Nations headquarters in New York honored Sousa Mendes and featured Sousa Mendes visa recipient Leon Moed as a keynote speaker during its International Days of Commemoration of Victims and Martyrs of the Holocaust.